GeoCode: Interpretable Shape Programs

 Procedural Shape Construction

-Our program is implemented as a directed acyclic graph (DAG) comprised of operation nodes and edges.
-Selected operation nodes are parameterized by the input parameters, allowing the user to interact with the program and control the resulting shape.
-The operations are chained together, receive, process and then pass the information along their edges, and model shape elements and inter-part influences.
-The program has a single final node, which outputs a mesh.
+Our programs are implemented in Blender Geometry Nodes as a directed acyclic graph (DAG) comprised of nodes and edges.
+Selected operation nodes are parameterized by the input parameters, allowing the user to interact with the programs and control the resulting shapes.
+Using our curves, attachment points, and triples methodology, we provide a Blender add-on aimed to lower the bar for the generation of new shape programs by non-experts.

 GeoCode architecture overview